Definition of Self Awareness -

 The world of the self is rich and fascinating and we are privileged to possess the ability to actually enjoy all of this consciously.
 Our capacity for awareness is what makes this possible.

-The Definition of Self Awareness Holds the Key to Positive Change
+The Definition of Self Awareness Holds the Key

 The warrior within is awakened and called to the fore.